acterglobal/zoe/README.md

 # Zoe - Personal Workspace App

 A modern, joyful Flutter app for organizing thoughts, tasks, and ideas with beautiful simplicity.
-Built with a Notion-like structure featuring sheets and dynamic content blocks with collaboration capabilities.
+Built with a Notion-like structure featuring sheets and dynamic content blocks.

 ## Features